 - Once the cheese starts to brown and bubble, it's done!
 Serve it right away while it's hot and cheesy!

-Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-I always appreciate the support but please try to buy your items locally if possible to support your local shops (they would most likely be cheaper locally as well!)
+Disclaimer: We are a participant in the Amazon Services LLC Associates Program.
+As an Amazon Associate, I earn from qualifying purchases at no costs to you - these earnings help keep this blog running.
+While I appreciate the support – please try to buy your items locally if possible to support your local shops (chances are they are cheaper locally as well!) 🙂